robustUTEP/os-shell/README.md

   (export PS1=""; ./shell.py)
 ```

+*Learing Outcomes*

+- compose a executable python script
+- fd io
+- fd lifecycle (close, dup, how fd's are assigned)
+- open files
+- create new processes
+- run an arbitrary program by its filename
+- wait for a child process to die
+- env vars:
+-- what they are, why exist
+-- path & ps1
+- pipes
+- rerouting fd plumbing
+- tokenize

 *Important!*
 Your shell should not write extraneous messages to standard out (fd #1).
 This is because our tester will be confused by that
 information.
 It's fine to print such information to "standard error" (fd #2).